mingdom/omninmo/BEST_PRACTICES.md

 - **Version Control**:
   - **Commit Messages**: Write commit messages to `.commit-msg.md` in the root directory when asked
   - **Never Commit Directly**: Let the user handle all git operations
+  - **⚠️ NEVER USE GIT IN SCRIPTS**: Do not write scripts that use git commands - this can lead to catastrophic data loss and irreversible history modification
+  - **Manual Git Operations**: All git operations must be performed manually by the user, never automated
+  - **Preserve Git History**: Never modify Git history without explicit user consent and understanding of the consequences
+  - **Transparent Operations**: All version control suggestions must be explicit, visible, and explained clearly

 ### �💻 Implementation
 *Supports SIMPLICITY and RELIABILITY*